15 May Understanding Your Identity and Your Career

 Not all this is about being accepted by others.
 These are also ways that you will start to feel comfortable and as if you belong.

 Working Identity by Herminia Ibarra is perhaps the most useful career book I have read.
 It uses the theory of Possible Selves to explain how changing careers is a slow process and that goes hand in hand with changing our identity.
 This isn’t something we wake up and do one day, but rather a number of steps forward, followed by a step backwards every now and gain.
 Trial and error, experimenting and always moving forwards battles with our desire to stay the same.
 Fascinating stuff!

 I used to go around calling myself an “Ex PR turned psychologist”, which was exactly how I saw myself at the time.
 The problem was I still hanging onto the PR label.
 I also played around with “business Psychologist” for a while as I unsure where I was going to niche.
 It was only when I said “I am a career psychologist” did the credibility and confidence really start to come.
 It helped people place me, and, in turn, that helped open the doors to opportunities.

 Your identity and your career are so entwined that if you want to progress in the latter, you’ll need to make deliberate changes to the former.
 I hope that this has given you some ideas on how to do so.
-If you’d like to discuss what this means for you, consider having some career coaching with me.
+If you’d like to discuss what this means for you, book a free call with me.